San Antonio Housing

 These houses are fully furnished including pillows, bed sheets, and towels.
 Feel free to bring your own bedding or towels as you see fit.
 You may also use the fully functional kitchen during your stay, which includes major appliances, plates, utensils, and cookware.
 No food is available in the pantry or refrigerator.
 Food may be provided to the whole class and you may have the opportunity to keep and refrigerate/reheat some of the leftovers in the kitchen.

 We ask that you do your best to leave the house as you found it, including cleaning any kitchen items you may have used.
-You are not required to strip the beds or clean the restrooms.
+All used linens (towels, washcloths, bed sheets) should be neatly placed in the bathroom.

 We do not anticipate there being more than 10 students staying in one house at a time (including beds and cots).
 At the appropriate time, we will communicate to all students who have confirmed bed/cot requests the exact number of students staying in the houses.